 Skip to content

-With prefs.us, we can write and store simple key/value pairs, large data blobs or serialize and deserialize entire objects.
+At the core, prefs.us can write and store anything from simple key/value pairs, to large data blobs, or serialize and deserialize entire objects.

 Use .write() method to store simple key/value data pairs - something that HTTP GET would handle.
 Use .post() method to store large blobs or to serialize objects.